 Democrats’ complicated formula

-Ross Hunt, a Republican strategist in Texas, said a “bunch of things” have to go right at once for Democrats to end their statewide political drought.
-The winning formula would require maximizing base turnout, winning upward of 60% of independents, and peeling off roughly 15% of Republican voters.
+Ross Hunt, a Republican political strategist in Texas, said a “bunch of things” have to align for Democrats to end their statewide political drought.
+The formula would require maximizing base turnout, winning more than 60% of independents and peeling off roughly 15% of Republican voters.

-A Paxton nomination, he added, would give Democrats their best shot — calling him “intensely disliked, not only by a number of independents, but also by certain Republicans.”
+A Paxton nomination, he added, would give Democrats their best shot.
+He said Mr. Paxton is “intensely disliked” by many independents and certain Republicans.

-He concedes that with Republicans controlling the White House, Congress, every statewide office in Texas and the state legislature, “it is natural for there to be a pendulum swing back against us.
+He said that with Republicans controlling the White House, Congress, every statewide office in Texas and the state Legislature, “it is natural for there to be a pendulum swing back against us.
 I’m actually surprised it has taken so long.”

-The Republican National Committee is less philosophical and more confident they will hold the seat.
+The Republican National Committee is less philosophical and more confident that a Republican will hold the seat.

 “The Lone Star State will not break its 32-year Republican streak to elect a radical left-wing candidate like Jasmine Crockett or a snake oil salesman like James Talarico,” he said.